The history of Frederick Md is deep and rich with a long list of notable people, places, and events.

 - Camp David

 - Hood College

-- Gathland State Park – see our Exploring Burkittsville, MD post.
+- Gathland State Park – check out our post on Exploring Burkittsville, MD.

 - Roger Brooke Taney

 - Crystal Grottoes

 - Mount Olivet Cemetery – see our post on Historic Mount Olivet Cemetery.

 - Brunswick – This festival is now called Brunswick Railroad Days